JoeAtheHutch/home-loan-wizard/README.md

     * This screen will inquire as to whether the user has a real estate agent with whom they are working.
   7. Price estimation screen
     * This screen will require an estimate for both the purchase price and available down payment amount.
-    * Acceptable values include any numeric amount for both data points.
+    * Acceptable values include any positive whole number for both data points.
   8. Credit score estimation
     * This screen will request an estimate of the user's credit score.
     * Acceptable values include: